Skip to content

 ListNode node(0);

-// Variables in a loop occupy O(1) space
+// Variables in the loop occupy O(1) space

 for (int i = 0; i < n; i++) {